curv3d/curv/docs/Image_Export.rst

 Exporting a 2D Shape
 --------------------
 This exports a rectangular image of everything inside of the shape's bounding box.
-Pixels outside the shape's boundary are set to white.
+Pixels outside the shape's boundary are set to white by default (see Background Colour below).

 The size of the image in pixels is determined by command line options::